shukkkur/VolleyVision/README.md

       <li>Source Images - <a href="https://universe.roboflow.com/shukur-sabzaliev-zc3en/volleyball-activity-dataset/dataset/3">original</a></li>
       <li>Resized (640x640) - <a href="https://universe.roboflow.com/shukur-sabzaliev-zc3en/volleyball-activity-dataset/dataset/4">resized_640</a></li>
     </ul>
     <p>This dataset belongs to Institute of Computer Graphics and Vision, I downloaded the annotations and the videos from the website, did all the preprocessing and uploaded it to RoboFlow, to make it more accessible and convinient for others to download.
-The only limiation is that RoboFlow splitted it randomly into train/test/split.
-Therefore, after downloading the images and annotations, they should  combined and then a sequential split should be performed. </p>
+Please note that this dataset is <strong>video dataset</strong> but RoboFlow splitted it randomly into train/test/split.
+Therefore, after downloading the images and annotations, they all should be combined and then split sequentially.</p>
   </li>

   <li>